 The free version doesn’t include such advanced functions like panoramic editing or automatic image categorization.
 Additionally, you have to register before you can start using the trial version.

-Verdict: Phototheca is among the best free photo organizing software that allows viewing, sorting, systemizing, and sharing thousands of digital images and videos with ease.
+Verdict: Phototheca stays on par with Terra Proxx photo organizer software and allows viewing, sorting, systemizing, and sharing thousands of digital images and videos with ease.
 It also lets you import photos from various devices and posting them on social networks.

 After importing your photographs to the Phototheca database, you can sort them by event, related images, photos taken on the same day, or saved in the same folder, with all of them displayed on the timeline.
 Next, you can mark the photos, move them to other events, or sort between your user-created albums.

 Verdict: DigiKam is a multiplatform photo organizing software to manage open-source pictures with a multifunction Windows port.
 Your collection can be sorted by folders, albums, or with the help of tags.

 Comments, ratings, and other metadata can be viewed, edited, and saved in the SQLite database or organized as a file.
 The built-in lighting table and RAW support simplify the comparison, and plug-in support adds even more features.

 You can automatically rename and rotate images while importing them.
 You can also create filters for albums.

 The disadvantage is that the application is still being developed, and it is not very stable in Windows.

 Verdict: This free photo management software has convenient cataloging, with correction of several photos at once.
 It allows sorting photographs by several convenient categories, importing images from cameras, scanners, and other devices, as well as creating albums, applying changes, and performing batch actions.